- "It's a comedy of errors, with the violence of Macbeth,so cute and charming, murder, zany, wacky, jokey, death!"

 Phoenix Wright: Trials and Tribulations

-Dahlia's "back-turned" pose from Case 1 was very disturbing in its own right.
+- Dahlia's "back-turned" pose from Case 1 was very disturbing in its own right.
 There's just something darkly unsettling about seeing her back to you with that heavy shade across the side of her face.
 Like getting your first glimpse into hell itself.
 It's actually more unnerving than what follows when she faces you with a Death Glare and incinerates all her butterflies with her pure rage.
 Just watching her stand silently, looking away and feeling the anger course through her can send chills up your spine.

-The conclusion of Case 4, in which Terry Fawles, the defendant whose acquittal is just inches away from happening, kills himself.
+- The conclusion of Case 4, in which Terry Fawles, the defendant whose acquittal is just inches away from happening, kills himself on the witness stand.
 Not only is heartwrenching, but also quite horrifying because he dies in the courtroom before your very eyes.
 It's no wonder Mia didn't set foot in a courtroom for a year after the incident (remember, this was her first case).

-Same case gives us a seemingly unremarkable moment which, if you've been following the game's story closely, can give others a run for their money.
+- The same case gives us a seemingly unremarkable moment which, if you've been following the game's story closely, can give others a run for their money.
 In the final investigation, it eventually turns out that Sister Iris has a twin sister.
 You most likely already know who she is.
 You're also certainly aware of her true nature.
 Then, her portrait is brought up, and it's a side-face photo; no other character had that kind of a portrait before.
-And then, there is nothing on that photo except for a dark grey featureless silhouette.
+And then, there's nothing on that photo except for a dark grey featureless silhouette.
 Combined with the description Age:Deceased, the shock was enough to make eyes water.
-Now, you wouldn't want to miss out on this, would you?◊
+Now, you wouldn't want to miss out on this, would you?

 Apollo Justice: Ace Attorney